 Photo: ©iSAW Company at Unsplash

-While a Collection Management System typically affords curators many features to manage digital collections, it is not often geared toward facilitating interdepartmental collaboration and building workflows.
-A Digital Asset Management (DAM) solution allows you to store, categorize, archive, and manage all kinds of digital assets required for museum operations, and furthermore streamline processes by automating repetitive tasks.
+While a Collection Management System (CMS) typically affords curators many features to manage digital collections, it is not often geared toward facilitating interdepartmental collaboration and building workflows.
+A Digital Asset Management (DAM) for museums, galleries, libraries, and archives allows you to store, categorize, archive, and manage all kinds of digital assets required for museum operations, and furthermore streamline processes by automating repetitive tasks.

 — "The Fotoware Digital Asset Management solution plays an essential part in achieving this goal by helping to manage the organization, provenance, sharing, usability, rescue, history, and distribution of collections – all requirements for sustainability in the 21st century."